MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMProgram.md

 ```

 ### -DriveMode

-Indicates whether the program requires a specific drive letter, specified in the *DriveLetter* parameter.
+Indicates whether the program requires a specific drive letter, specified in the **DriveLetter** parameter.

-By default, the program runs with a Universal Naming Convention (UNC) name.
+- `RunWithUnc`: Run the program from the UNC path.
+This value is the default.
+Starting in version 2010, this value was renamed from `RenameWithUnc`.

-If *DriveMode* is set to RequiresDriveLetter, the program uses any available drive letter.
+- `RequiresDriveLetter`: The program uses any available drive letter.

-If *DriveMode* is set to RequiresSpecificDriveLetter, the program only runs if the drive is not already in use.
+- `RequiresSpecificDriveLetter`: The program only runs if the drive isn't already in use.

 ```yaml
 Type: DriveModeType